 - Access Management - Access management is the process of administering the connections between public highways and adjoining land.
 Transportation officials must balance the need for community and business development with the need for safe and efficient travel.

 - Air Space Guidelines - The Federal Highway Administration (FHWA) has prepared this series of questions and answers to guide those who administer lands and property rights acquired as a result of a Federally-funded highway or transportation project under Title 23 U.S.C.
 For specific situations and project level guidance, we encourage the reader to contact the State Department of Transportation or Highway Agency (SDOT/SHA) or the FHWA Division Office located in your State or the District of Columbia.

-- Alternative Uses of Highway Right-of-Way New: 11/20/2013 - State Departments of Transportation are increasingly exploring the use of highway right-of-way (ROW) to accommodate renewable energy technologies.
+- Alternative Uses of Highway Right-of-Way - State Departments of Transportation are increasingly exploring the use of highway right-of-way (ROW) to accommodate renewable energy technologies.
 The ample lands DOTs manage are often close to electrical loads and have sometimes already been disturbed, potentially making these properties ideal locations for renewable energy applications.

 - Colorado DOT Handbook On Haying In Rights-Of-Way

 - Corridor Preservation Case Studies - An ongoing challenge faced by state and local transportation agencies is keeping up with population shifts and the resulting shifts in demand for different transportation routes.
 Given the extensive lead time involved in transportation projects, these agencies have a special mandate to anticipate future demand and plan proactively.
 An increasingly valuable tool for dealing with this challenge is corridor preservation-an environmentally sound and cost-effective approach for avoiding and minimizing impacts associated with transportation projects.